darthrellimnad/evergreen-functional-fe-web-app/README.md

 11. Desynchronization errors happen when BE is updated before FE cache is clear, or FE is updated before BE.
 This can happen when using either static or dynamic types, and can be addressed with versioning.
 12. UI Prototypes can be created and shared with plain html files or a tool like codepen.
 13. Basic terminal or browser can be used to make curl or fetch calls for testing BE endpoints and designing api integration logic for the FE.
-14. Observable pattern can be used to simulate or mock async behavior (like fetch calls) in prototypes, or wrap actual network calls and other async behavior to normalize async event stream.
+14. The Observer pattern, or an implementation of the pattern like RxJS, can be used to simulate or mock async behavior (like fetch calls) in prototypes, or wrap actual network calls and other async behavior to normalize async event stream.
 15. We just need a browser and text editor (and maybe terminal) to make quality stuff.
 Unit and integration tests can be made to run in browser, but often it's more practical to use other tools.
 16. Make quality controls and a test plan based on your application's requirements.
 And remember to watch out for external links.
 17. Learn as much as you can about the needs and desires of the real humans using the app.